5% off for all Military, Senior Citizens, Law Enforcement and Veterans

 Excavation in New Jersey requires more than surface-level digging.
 Soil composition, groundwater levels, and surrounding infrastructure all influence how excavation must be performed.

 In Middlesex County, previously disturbed and mixed soils can create unpredictable subsurface conditions that require careful planning and controlled excavation.
-In Somerset County, clay and silty soil can retain moisture, expand under wet conditions, and place pressure on underground pipes, septic systems, and utility lines.
+In Somerset County, clay and silty soil can retain moisture, expand under wet conditions, and place pressure on underground pipes, and utility lines.

 In river-influenced areas, saturated soils can reduce load-bearing capacity and increase the risk of trench instability if not properly managed.
 These combined conditions make excavation a process that must account for both soil behavior and water movement.